 Families can talk about the importance of a family's history when kids are growing up.
 How does your family's influence on you differ from those of your peers?

-Families also can talk about the civil rights marches of the 1960s and similar events happening in the U.S. today, including the protests in Ferguson, Missouri.
+Families also can talk about the civil rights marches of the 1960s and similar recent events, including the 2014 protests in Ferguson, Missouri.
 What has changed since the 1960s?
 What has not?

 Finally, families can talk about the importance of finding what each of us, as individuals, does well.
 Jacqueline found her voice as a writer despite her reading difficulties.
 What do you do well?
 How do you best demonstrate your thoughts and feelings?

 - Genre: Poetry